solyarisoftware/WeBAD/README.md

   To accomplish this case, the speech recording could start from the `unmutedmic` event and it could stop when the `mutedmic` event is triggered.

-### Signal level and generated events
+### Signal levels and generated events

-The microphone volume detected by the web Audio API scriptprocessor traces these states:
+The microphone volume detected by the web Audio API script processor traces these states:

 - `mute`
-  The micro is closed, or muted (volume is `~= 0`),
+  The microphone is closed, or muted (volume is `~= 0`),
   - via software, by an operating system driver setting
   - via software, because the application set the mute state by example with a button on the GUI
   - via hardware, with an external mic input grounded by a push-to-talk button